About New Lab

 New Lab is a community of hardware-centric designers, engineers, and entrepreneurs leveraging advanced technologies to create meaningful new products.
 We offer a place and platform for inciting new paradigms in manufacturing and seek to nurture companies that are pushing boundaries and developing the next evolution of responsible enterprises.
-We are home to a group of innovators in robotics, nanotechnology, material science, biology, industrial design, and physical computing working together to rethink, redesign, and unleash products that enrich our lives.
+We are home to a group of innovators in robotics, nanotechnology, material science, biology, industrial design, and physical computing working together to rethink, redesign, and launch products that enrich our lives.